AimenSadat/CS665_dB_Project/intro.md

 ### Hello There....
-This is project for CS^^%.
+This is project for CS665.
-its a library management system named as MetaLIB.
+Its a library management system named as MetaLIB.
 Okay bye.